elves/elvish/README.md

   ▶ 16
   ```

 * Output of some builtin commands start with a funny "▶".
 It is not part of the output itself, but shows that such commands output a stream of values instead of bytes.
 As such, their internal structures as well as boundaries between valued are preserved.
-This allows us to manipulate structured data in the shell.
+This allows us to manipulate structured data in the shell; more on this later.

 ## More Screenshots: